galessandroni/Automezzi/doc/handbook/Handbook/App description.md

 In fact, you can fill out the form from your mobile device and you can just as conveniently
 Send it by e-mail to the police station to which you belong.

+The application was conceived as a PCTO project and was developed by the students of the 3H class for the 2024/25 school year at the Liceo Marconi, applied sciences option.